-Along with Pho, Banh Mi is THE go to meal for backpackers and regarded by many travellers as the best street food in Vietnam!
+Along with Pho, Banh Mi is THE go-to meal for backpackers and regarded by many travellers as the best street food in Vietnam!
 Bánh Mi simply translates as bread and is a poignant, lasting symbol of French colonialism.
-In Vietnam, these baguettes are given a local twist by stuffing them with pickled vegetables, shredded daikon, slices of cold meat, egg, mayonnaise, chili sauce and pork liver paté.
+In Vietnam, these baguettes are given a local twist by stuffing them with pickled vegetables, shredded daikon, slices of cold meat, egg, mayonnaise, chilli sauce and pork liver paté.

 Bánh Xeo is a regional speciality from Hoi An, in the middle of Vietnam.
 Bánh Xeo is made using rice flour batter and beaten egg to make the outside, which is folded in half to make a casing, similar to a taco shell.
 Turmeric is sometimes added for colour.
 The filling is a mix of shrimp, pork and beansprouts.